FOCUS: Optimal Control for Multi-Entity World Modeling in Text-to-Image Generation: Experiments

-For model selection, we compute a composite score per hyperparameter combination by \emph{macro-averaging} baseline-relative gains across metrics; see \Cref{app:metric} for the formula.
-Because we aim to preserve base style and subject depiction, global alignment scores may shift modestly even when multi-subject fidelity improves.
-Unless noted otherwise, we generate five images per prompt (distinct seeds) per hyperparameter setting, fixing sampler, steps, guidance, and resolution allowing to make direct comparisons between test-time control and fine-tuning.
-Full details are in \Cref{app:reproducibility}.
+For model selection, we use a \emph{composite} score obtained by macro-averaging baseline-relative gains across all metrics.
+We generate five images per prompt and hyperparameter setting (distinct seeds), fixing sampler, steps, guidance, and resolution.
+Metric variants and computation details are given in the Supplementary Material.